3Dmondo/fractal/COPILOT_AGENT_PROMPT.md

 - On desktop: click-and-drag the canvas to pan; use the mouse wheel to zoom centered at pointer position.
 Resize the window and confirm Mandelbrot view updates responsively.
 - On mobile: test touch drag to pan and pinch-to-zoom (if implemented).
 If pinch handled in JS, verify events reach C# and update view.

-Step 4 — Improve interaction UX
+Step 4 — Improve interaction UX — COMPLETE
 - Smooth zoom toward pointer by computing world-space pointer location and adjusting center when zooming (same math as `Window.cs`).
 - Add momentum or pinch smoothing only after basic correctness.